- Last Updated: 19 October 2020 19 October 2020

 In an ideal world, one would like to prevent all school crime and ensure the safety of each staff member and student.
 The reality is so many things are outside the control of the school district that such a task is virtually impossible.
-To attempt to predict the disruptive behavior of a student, a staff member, the effects of weather, an intruder or a terrorist is unrealistic.
+To attempt to predict the disruptive behavior of a student, a staff member, the effects of weather, an intruder, or a terrorist is unrealistic.
 However, armed with the knowledge that this could happen, the astute school district and school community leaders can take actions to prepare for a crisis, avoid a crisis, preclude successive crises, and now, equally important, to lead the healing process following a crisis.

 No greater challenge exists today than creating safe schools or restoring schools to tranquil and safe places of learning.
 The challenge requires a major strategic commitment and involves placing school safety at the top of the educational agenda.
 Without safe schools, teachers cannot teach and students cannot learn.
 A safe school is foundational to the success of the academic mission.

 Safe school planning is all about the “art of the possible.”
-It is not limited to special restraints or set of guidelines.
+It is not limited to special restraints or a set of guidelines.
 Each school community has the opportunity to shape the school climate it wishes to create.
-A safe school plan, more than anything else, is a function of community will, priorities and interests.
+A safe school plan, more than anything else, is a function of the community will, priorities and interests.
 It requires partnerships and cooperation.
 The components and the players are limited only by the creativity, energy, and commitment of the local community.
-Crucial players include students, educators, parents, emergency first responders, mental health leaders and youth-serving professionals.
+Crucial players include students, educators, parents, emergency first responders, mental health leaders, and youth-serving professionals.